 - Pay attention to your surroundings while driving.
 Stay hydrated, get plenty of rest, and stay calm when operating the vehicle.

 - Maintain a cushion of space from other machines and autos.
-Always remember that you are controlling a massive machine capable of killing people.
-Always be cool, and always know where you are.
+Always remember that you are controlling a massive engine capable of killing people.
+Always be relaxed, and always know where you are.
 Exude confidence.

-- Clear away soil, mud, and other debris like chaff leaves from the machine regularly.
-Make visual inspections of the rotating shafts, axle, and other bearings, as well as conveyor belts.
-If something sounds wrong with the machine, there could be plant material or another object trapped or wrapped around some of the internal areas of the machine.
+- Clear away soil, mud, and other debris like chaff left from the machine regularly.
+Make visual inspections of the rotating shafts, axle, other bearings, and conveyor belts.
+If something sounds wrong with the device, there could be plant material or another object trapped or wrapped around some of the internal areas of the device.

 Drones and Evidence Gathering?

 Autonomous systems and drones will be used increasingly in harvesting and planting crops.
 These will all be equipped with cameras and be crew-served.
 Machine jams will still have to be cleared; other issues will require human hands.

 As your attorney, we will rapidly send out demands to preserve this evidence to prove whether a product defect or failure by the employer caused these injuries or deaths.